DEFRA/forms-runner/README.md

 Tests are found inside `test/cases`.
 For test scripts, name them `${NAME}.test.js`.

-# Deployment

-Currently CI is done with github actions.
-Pushes to main will trigger a build phase which includes running tests and [lighthouse](https://developers.google.com/web/tools/lighthouse) accessibility audits.
-Builds will fail if the accessibility score is less than 90%.

 # Outputs

 At the end of a form, there are multiple output types.
 The schemas for the right json format can be found in the engine repo.